All guidesSegmentation

 Engaged

-Opened or clicked in last 30 days.
+Opened or clicked in the last 30 days.
 Your most valuable segment.
-Safe to email frequently.
-Open rates: 40-60%.
+Safe to email often.
+Open rates run 40-60%.

 2